Back to blog

 df.to_csv('names.csv', index=False, encoding='utf-8')

-And here we see the pandas library at work, storing our results into a table (DataFrame) and exporting it to .csv.
+And here, we see the pandas library at work, storing our results into a table (DataFrame) and exporting it to a CSV file.

-If all went well, a new file titled names.csv should appear in the directory of your Python project and inside you should see a table with the proxy types list.
+If all goes well, a new file titled names.csv should appear in the running directory of your Python project, and inside, you should see a table with the proxy types list.
 That’s it!
-You now not only know how extracting data from an HTML works but can also programmatically export it to a new file.
+Now you not only know how data extraction from an HTML document works, but you can also programmatically export the data to a new file.

-And if you’d like to expand your knowledge on Python web scraping in general and get familiar with other libraries used with it, I very much recommend heading over to What is Python used for? and Python Requests.
+And if you’d like to expand your knowledge on Python web scraping in general and get familiar with other Python libraries, we recommend heading over to What is Python used for? and Python Requests blog posts.

 About the author